AlienCowEatCake/ImageViewer/README.md

   Please note that MacTouchBar requires MacOS X SDK 10.12.2 or later.
 * Print Support options: `disable_printsupport` *(enabled by default)*
   Disable it if you don't want to use printing features.
+* Fallback ICC Profiles options: `disable_fallback_iccprofiles` *(enabled by default)*
+  Fallback ICC Profiles are used for opening non-RGB images without embedded color profiles.
+  Disable it if you don't want to open these images or you want try to use system ICC profiles.
 * QtCore5Compat options: `disable_qtcore5compat`, `enable_qtcore5compat` *(disabled by default)*
   Enable it if you use Qt 6.x without ICU and you want to open non-UTF-8 SVG files.
 * Updater options: `enable_update_checking` *(disabled by default)*